aa6dcc/Tower-of-Hanoi/README.md

 Thus, at move 9, the configuration is:

 Peg 0: Disks 2 and 3

 Peg 2: Disks 1 and 4

 Peg 1: Empty

+The binary approach can be implemented in two different ways:

+Efficient and straightforward way relying on bitwise operations [binary_toh_1.cpp](https://github.com/aa6dcc/Tower-of-Hanoi/blob/main/src/binary_toh_1.cpp)

+Detailed and state-aware, uses binary representation of the move number to determine the exact position of each disk at any given point [binary_toh_2.cpp](https://github.com/aa6dcc/Tower-of-Hanoi/blob/main/src/binary_toh_2.cpp)